kleinbottle/swanlotus/content/blogs/radians/radians.md

 In English this expression means that for vanishingly small values of $\theta$---whether positive or negative---$\sin\theta$ is approximately equal to $\theta$.

-From @fig:trig we know that the number on the left hand side of @eq:sinesmalltheta is a unitless ratio of two lengths and thus a "pure" number.
-This requires the right hand side to also be expressed in a similar unitless measure, and the radian fits the bill.
+From @fig:trig we know that the number on the left hand side (LHS) of @eq:sinesmalltheta is a unitless ratio of two lengths and thus a "pure" number.
+This requires the right hand side to be also expressed in a similar unitless measure, and the radian [fits the bill](https://www.collinsdictionary.com/dictionary/english/fit-the-bill).

-This may also be seen from @fig:xsinx where the closeness of the curve $f(\theta) = \theta$ and $f(\theta) = \sin\theta$ near the origin is evident.
+The validity of @eq:sinesmalltheta may also be seen from @fig:xsinx where the closeness of the curve $f(\theta) = \theta$ and $f(\theta) = \sin\theta$ near the origin is evident.
 Indeed, right up to a value of $\lvert\theta\rvert\approx 0.3$, the two curves track each other closely.

 ![Graphs of $f(\theta)= \sin\theta$ and $f(\theta) = \theta$ for $\lvert\theta\rvert\approx 0$.]({attach}images/xsinx.png){#fig:xsinx width=90% .modal-target}

-We have seen the graphical demonstration of the validity of @eq:sinesmalltheta.
-Let us now illustrate the reasonableness of that equation by evaluation.
+Let us now illustrate the reasonableness of @eq:sinesmalltheta by evaluation.
 Set $\theta$ to $0.005$ radians, which is a small value close to zero.
 Then $\sin\theta = \sin(0.005) = 0.004999979167$, which demonstrates the validity of @eq:sinesmalltheta.
 However, if one were to interpret the number 0.005 as degrees rather than radians, we then have $\sin(0.005°) = 0.00008726646249$ which is almost $57$ times smaller than the number 0.005.

-The moral of this example is that when we evaluate trigonometric functions in degrees in the context of their power series, we must apply a correction factor of $\frac{\pi}{180}$ to implicitly convert the function argument on the LHS (left hand side) from degrees to radians.
-Otherwise, keeping the degree argument, we have to apply a factor of $\frac{180}{\pi}$ to _each term_ on the RHS (right hand side).
+The moral of this example is that when we evaluate trigonometric functions in degrees in the context of their power series, we must apply a correction factor of $\frac{\pi}{180}$ to implicitly convert the function argument on the LHS from degrees to radians.
+Otherwise, keeping the degree argument, we have to apply a factor of $\frac{180}{\pi}$ to _each term_ on the RHS.
 This is a layer of bookkeeping we may easily avoid by using radians on both sides of the equation.

 ## Fourier series